All Saints United F.C.

 All Saints United F.C. is an Antiguan professional football club in the Antigua and Barbuda Premier Division.
-The All Saints United Football Club was founded in 1996 where two community teams, the Westdnd Pressers and Attackers, came together.
-The team's motto is "When conviction runs, deep courage rises to sustain it."
+The All Saints United Football Club was founded in 1996 where two community teams, Westdnd Pressers and Attackers, came together.
+The team's motto is "When conviction runs, deep courage rises to sustain it".

-In 2005-06 the team won the First Division League where it was promoted to the Premier Division.
+In 2005/06 the team won the First Division League and was promoted to the Premier Division.
 The team entered the league under the leadership of Alphanse Danials and retired coach Eliston Thomas.

-In the 2013/2014 season, Danny and Rowan Benjamin resigned and Tracey Allen became the head coach.
+In the 2013/14 season, Danny and Rowan Benjamin resigned and Tracey Allen became the head coach.
 After two failed promotion attempts, All Saints United signed Schyan Jeffers at the start of the 2016/17 season.